Supports of simple modules in cyclotomic Cherednik categories O: Cyclotomic categories

 \subsubsection{Kac-Moody crystal}

 For a category $\Cat$ equipped with a categorical action of a Kac-Moody algebra $\g$, the set $\Irr(\Cat)$ comes equipped with the structure of a $\g$-crystal.
 Let us recall the construction.
 Pick a simple $L$.
-It was checked in \cite[Proposition 5.20]{CR} (for any categorical $\slf_2$-action with functors $E_z,F_z$) that the object $E_z L$ has isomorphic head and socle that are simple provided $E_z L\neq 0$.
+It was checked in \cite[Proposition 5.20]{CR} (for any categorical $\slf_2$-action with functors $E_z,F_z$) that, whenever the object $E_zL\neq 0$, it has isomorphic head and socle that are simple.
 The same is true for $F_z L$.
-The operator $\tilde{e}_z$ sends $L$ to the socle of $E_z L$ provided it is nonzero and to zero else.
+The operator $\tilde{e}_z$ sends $L$ to the socle of $E_z L$ provided it is nonzero and to zero otherwise.
 The operator $\tilde{f}_z$ is defined in a similar fashion.
+Below we often use the identification of $\mathcal{P}_\ell$ with the set of irreducibles in $\OCat_c$ to carry the crystal structure to $\mathcal{P}_\ell$.

 Now let us recall how to compute the crystal for the $\g_c$-action on $\OCat_c$, see \cite[Theorem 5.1]{cryst}.
 To compute $\tilde{f}_z L_c(\lambda)$ and $\tilde{e}_z L_c(\lambda)$ consider all addable and removable $z$-boxes in $\lambda$.
 We place them in the decreasing order and write $+$ for an addable box and $-$ for a removable one (we call this collection the {\it $z$-signature} of $\lambda$).
 Then we consequently remove all instances of $-+$ getting what we call the {\it reduced signature}.
 The operator $\tilde{f}_z$ adds the box that corresponds to the rightmost remaining $+$, the operator $\tilde{e}_z$ removes the box corresponding to the leftmost remaining $-$.
 If the reduced signature consists of all $+$'s (resp, all $-$'s), then $\tilde{e}_z \lambda=0$ (resp., $\tilde{f}_z \lambda=0$).